lyndon025/playtested/src/content/article/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-02-26-a-rich-and-meaningful-narrative-experience-full-review-pitstop-in-purgatory
+title: A rich and meaningful narrative experience | Full Review - Pitstop in Purgatory
+game: Pitstop in Purgatory
 description: Pitstop in Purgatory is a visual novel / adventure game full of story and thought-provoking ideas.
 Originally made for PC in a surprising two-month timeframe, it is now available as well for Android.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-0.avif
+  - /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-1.avif
+  - /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-2.avif
+  - /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-3.avif
+  - /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-4.avif
+  - /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-5.avif
+  - /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-6.avif
+  - /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-7.avif
+  - /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-8.avif
 pubDate: 2023-02-26
 tags:
   - adventure
   - indie
   - linux
   - macos
   - mobile
   - pc
   - pitstop-in-purgatory
   - simulation
   - taptap
 thumb: /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-0.avif
-title: A rich and meaningful narrative experience | Full Review - Pitstop in Purgatory
-game: Pitstop in Purgatory
-gallery:
-- /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-0.avif
-- /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-1.avif
-- /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-2.avif
-- /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-3.avif
-- /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-4.avif
-- /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-5.avif
-- /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-6.avif
-- /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-7.avif
-- /images/reviews/legacy/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-8.avif
 ---

 Pitstop in Purgatory is a visual novel / adventure game full of story and thought-provoking ideas.
 Originally made for PC in a surprising two-month timeframe, it is now available as well for Android.

 You play as Astrid, a frustrated young actress who recently died.
 She wakes up and finds herself in the afterlife, but it’s not Heaven or Hell.
 It’s something close to a Purgatory, sothat’s what they call it for her.
 At the start, she doesn’t remember her death and is in a state of confusion.

-**Pros:**
+## Pros

-+Thought provoking story
+## +Thought provoking story

-+Explores heavy and serious themes
+## +Explores heavy and serious themes

-+Beautiful dreamy art-style
+## +Beautiful dreamy art-style

-**Cons:**
+## Cons

 -Unresponsive touch controls